The set (as a Finset) of exceptions to the abc conjecture at ε inside [1, X] ^ 3, in particular

 Instances For

-is the product of primes dividing n
+y j is the product of primes dividing n with multiplicity j.

 Equations